kishorem-mf/spark-jobs/README.md

 The `ohub/operators` package is reserved for implementation of operators not present in `apache-airflow`.
 The `ohub/utils` package contains general utilities.
 Other subpackages can be created as needed.

+NOTE: Use Python 3.6 (3.7 has an issue with Airflow https://issues.apache.org/jira/browse/AIRFLOW-2716)

 ### Running tests
 To run tests and  codestyle.
 Create and activate the python environment: